 As the owner of a spa or massage business, I don’t have to tell you that you are in a highly competitive market.
 News spas and massage centers open up all the time.
 Keeping current clients should always be a higher priority than getting new ones, but you need to be marketing your business all the time and looking for new ways to stand out from the crowd.
 While traditional forms of marketing – print ads, direct mail, and even storefront signs -- help, you can’t ignore the fact that we live in an online world.
 I expect the majority of your new clients find you online – and then check review sites to see what others are saying.
 Equally important are referrals from current clients.

 Establish a Strong Online Presence

-Your online presence begins with your website, which should be visually appealing and easy to navigate, and extends to the content you post on your blog, if you have one (and you should seriously consider doing so) and social media channels.
-While search engines are as influenced by the Search Engine Optimized (SEO) terms you use throughout your content; traffic to your to your website from other sites weighs heavily in search, too.
+Your online presence begins with your website, which should be visually appealing and easy to navigate.
+It extends to the content you post on your blog if you have one (and you should seriously consider doing so) and social media channels.
+While search engines are as influenced by the Search Engine Optimized (SEO) terms you use throughout your content, traffic to your website from other sites weighs heavily in search, too.

-Your website, traditional and mobile if you have one optimized for smartphones and tablets, needs to include all the relevant information about your services and retail products.
-It also should be a resource for clients about issues of concern to them – health and wellness, skin care, ingredient pros and cons, proper use of at-home products and more.
-You also want to be sure landing pages for specials and promotions have the appropriate call to action so when you drive visitors there from your social media posts, clients – new and prospective ones – will take action.
+Your website, traditional and mobile, need to include all the relevant information about your services and retail products if you have one optimized for smartphones and tablets.
+It also should be a resource for clients about issues of concern to the – health and wellness, skincare, ingredient pros and cons, proper use of at-home products, and more.
+You also want to be sure landing pages for specials and promotions have the appropriate call to action, so when you drive visitors there from your social media posts, clients – new and prospective ones – will take action.